NurEser/ImageThresholding/README.md

 ## Introduction

 Image thresholding is a technique in image processing used for various applications such as object detection, segmentation, and feature extraction.
+Or simply for aesthetically appealing images.
 This project implements two main types of image thresholding:

 Global Thresholding: In this method, a single threshold value is used to binarize the entire image.
 For global thresholding, Otsu's method is utilized to determine the optimal threshold value.

 Adaptive Thresholding: This method calculates different threshold values for different regions of the image.
-With this method, I aimed for aesthetically appealing pictures by employing the mean thresholding technique.
+I employed mean thresholding.

 ## Installation